ieee820/amis/awsmrkt-bfboost-ubuntu14-cuda75-scifi/README.md

 #### Changing the default library

-If you like to see available OpenBlAS libraries and change the default run the following command:
+You can see theavailable BlAS libraries and change the default with the following command:

 ```
 $ update-alternatives --config libblas.so.3